 Returns include reinvestment of distributions and reflect fund expenses inclusive of recoupment of previously provided expense support.
-The estimated net expense ratio, which includes expense support recoupment, is 4.81%.
-The estimated gross expense ratio, which excludes expense support recoupment, is 3.35%.
+The estimated expense ratio is 3.52%.
 Expense ratios are annualized and calculated as a percentage of estimated average net assets.
-The sales charge for Class A is up to 5.75%.
 Share values will fluctuate, therefore if repurchased, they may be worth more or less than their original cost.
 Past performance is not indicative of future results.

 This is neither an offer to sell nor a solicitation to purchase the securities described herein.
 Such an offering is made only by means of a prospectus.
 Please read the prospectus prior to making any investment decision and consider the risks, charges, expenses and other important information described therein.
 A copy of the prospectus must be made available to you in connection with any offering.
 Click here to view the prospectus.